edsl/articulos/atoms_want_to_be_free.markdown

 importante es que la anomalía es en sí misma producto de la forma particular de observación del economista.

-Being an artifact of the economic way of looking, it follows that the problem with non-rival goods arose at the same time as this discipline was staged.
-To the founding fathers, however, it was light rather than information which caught their puzzled attention.
-Henry Sidgwick observed that “the benefits of a well-placed lighthouse must be largely enjoyed by ships on which no toll could be conveniently imposed” (Sidgwick 1901, 412).
-John Stuart Mill concurred that the service provided by lighthouses was best administered collectively as a public good (Mill 1965, 968).
-A hundred years later, Ronald Coase returned to the debate over lighthouses and affirmed that it still posed a challenge to economic theory (1974).
-The connection between light and ideas was made by Thomas Jefferson (Peterson 1984).
-He famously concluded that both must be freely shared.
-Inventions cannot, by their very nature, be subject to exclusive private ownership.
-All of those statements converge in the claim that the political economy of information abides to laws different from those found in the political economy in general.
-This assumption was more systematically explored by the economist Fritz Machlup.
-He underlined the unusual properties of information:

 Al ser un artefacto de la forma de observación económica, se sigue que el problema de los bienes no rivales surgieron al mismo tiempo que esta disciplina fue puesta en escena.
 Para sus padres fundacionales, sin